Research on Indigenous Data Governance Protocols: A toolkit for working with Indigenous Knowledge

 Broader Implications

 RIDaGoP has the potential to reframe how datasets concerning Indigenous peoples are managed and how Indigenous peoples are represented.
-Beyond Indigenous data sovereignty, RIDaGoP's innovation in tackling equity in data governance can be upscaled to issues such as national statistics or health.
+Beyond Indigenous data sovereignty, RIDaGoP's innovation in tackling equity in data governance can be scaled up to issues such as national statistics or health.

 Financiële details & Tijdlijn